 Wash your hands before and after you handle the bags.

-Clean your bags every day.
-Many people clean their bedside bag in the morning when they switch to a leg bag.
-At night, they attach the bedside bag and clean the leg bag.
+Many people clean their bedside bag in the morning if they switch to a leg bag.

 To clean a drainage bag: